What's On

 7-13 april: QLD youth week

 QLD Youth Week is about celebrating young people aged 12 to 25 years and recognizing their positive contributions to our state.
-This year, we're inviting young people to drop into our centre and ditch their impossible expectations!
-Come check out our "ditch impossible expectations box", located in our centre's main lobby.
+Keep an eye out for what we've got planned to celebrate young people this year!

 17 april: youth homelessness matters day